jdg71nl/jifdb/README.md

 # Jifdb

-`Jifdb` is a Promise-based 'JSON-file Database' for Node.js applications, and a minimalist CommonJS module using JSON-file storage and CRUD (Create, Read, Update, Delete) accessors.
+`Jifdb` is a Promise based JSON.file Database for Node.js applications - a minimal CommonJS module using JSON-file storage and CRUD (Create, Read, Update, Delete) accessors.

 _Please note(!):_ `I am in the process of developing and testing this module, and adding promises.
 I also found some bugs.
 Anyone that wants to use this module probably better wait for 2.x, which should be ready in about 1 week (18-oct-2021).`